schellenberg/computerscience20/docs/_sources/Python/Overview/AppJarPopups.rst.txt

     :caption: Find and fix the error in this program!
     :nocodelens:

-    the_quote = "Leonard Cohen, in his song "Anthem", sings "There is a crack in everything; That's how the light gets in.""
+    song_quote = "Leonard Cohen, in his song "Anthem", sings "There is a crack in everything; That's how the light gets in.""

-    print(the_story)
+    print(song_quote)

 .. activecode:: wdtpd_other_input_methods_2
     :caption: What will this program print?